Which are the best gay beach vacations in the world?

 Mykonos, Greece

 The Greek islands are a bit of a mixed bag — some are super quiet and romantic, some are over-developed and touristy.
-The island of Mykonos somehow strikes just the right balance.
+The island of Mykonos has a deserved reputation as a party island, but it does also have some good beach action.

 The most famous beaches on Mykonos are probably Paradise Beach and Super Paradise Beach, but our favourite is Elia Beach.
 It’s a long beach lined with sun lounges, where you can base yourself for the day and the local waiters keep you plied with food and drink.
 The swimming here is perfect — deep clear water in which you can float and paddle and socialise.